cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 ## Exporting State

 Gaia can dump the entire application state into a JSON file.
 This application state dump is useful for manual analysis and can also be used as the genesis file of a new network.

+> **Note**: The node can't be running while exporting state, otherwise the operator can expect a `resource temporarily unavailable` error.

 Export state with: